Whitepaper

 Introduction

-The CCS LOB wanted to work on an Energy and Environmental Optimization (EEO) program to serve their contractor and dealer partners better.
+The CCS LOB wanted to work on an Energy and Environmental Optimisation (EEO) program to serve their contractor and dealer partners better.
 This new initiative was aimed to equip contractors with the knowledge and skills they required to advise the owners of commercial buildings on potential energy retrofits which will lower the buildings' energy usage.

 Background

 Honeywell is a global leader in aerospace goods and services, building and home control technologies, industrial turbochargers, and performance materials, among other products and services.
-Specifically, it is widely recognized for its comprehensive selection of energy-efficient products and solutions.
+Specifically, it is widely recognised for its comprehensive selection of energy-efficient products and solutions.
 For this, the new EEO program was demanded and planned to be designed to aid contractors in assisting building owners in managing fluctuating energy costs, stakeholder expectations, and regulatory or market duties by deploying a wide variety of Honeywell products.

 The requirement was to build software that would aid contractors in becoming certified to assess and recommend energy reductions for commercial buildings.